jakobmattsson/iota/README.md

 **functions**

 * **if**: Takes two or three arguments.
-If the first one evaluates to a truthy value, the the second one is evaluated and its result returned.
+If the first one evaluates to a truthy value, then the second one is evaluated and its result returned.
 Otherwise the third one is evaluted and its result returned (if there is a third one).
 If there is not a third one, Nil clone is invoked and returned.
 * **while**: Takes two arguments.
 As long as the first one evaluates to a truthy value, the second one is evaluated.
 The result of the last evaluation of the second argument is returned when the function terminates.
 If the first argument never evaluated to a truthy value, Nil clone is invoked and returned.
 * **new**: Creates and returns a new object without any slots whatsoever.
 * **true**: Takes no arguments.
 When invoked, clones True and returns the result.
-[Note: should be removed from the core]
+(Note: should be removed from the core)
 * **false**: Takes no arguments.
 When invoked, clones False and returns the result.
-[Note: should be removed from the core]
+(Note: should be removed from the core)
 * **nil**: Takes no arguments.
 When invoked, clones Nil and returns the result.
-[Note: should be removed from the core]
+(Note: should be removed from the core)
-* **func**: Described later
+* **func**: Takes one argument.
+Creates a new function using the single argument as body and returns the new function.
+Read more about creating functions further down.
 * **println**: Takes one argument.
 Runs *tos* on the argument and then prints it to standard out.

 **objects**